 Research interests and scholarly activity

-My Masters dissertation is examining the correlation between widening participation students and how resilience and self-efficacy supports them in their choices of study.
+My Masters dissertation examined the correlation between widening participation students and how resilience and self-efficacy supports them in their choices of study.
 This resulted in a poster presentation at NET 2019 at University of Cambridge.

 Past research has included graduate employability skills, mentoring in higher education and leadership and management within the NHS.

 Panel Advisor at AdvanceHE for the Race Equality Charter.